Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response: Emulator Formulation

-In this section a working example is presented which serves to explore the viability of the FlaGP emulator and allow comparison to the SVDGP model.
-Results for SVDGP use a Python implementation in the \texttt{SEPIA} package \citep{SEPIA}.
-All model fitting and prediction is done on a 2020 Apple M1 MacBook Pro, and all timing results are wall times.
+In this section, a working example is developed which serves to demonstrate the viability of the FlaGP emulator and allows comparison to other state-of-the-art GP-based emulation techniques.
+For the working example, functional data are generated from a linear combination of cosine basis functions

+where amplitude $A(\bm x)$ is a draw from a Gaussian process with $d_x=3$ inputs using a separable Gaussian correlation function.
+Lengthscales for the three inputs are drawn randomly from a uniform distribution on $[.05,.55]$.
+The functions are sampled at $d_y=50$ points $\bm \tau$ equally spaced on $[0,1]$.

+A range of ensemble sizes from $M=100$ up to $M=10000$ is considered.
+This range of sample sizes serves to explore two important questions: (i) For ensembles where SVDGP can be implemented, how much better does it perform?; and (ii) for large ensembles where SVDGP is infeasible, does FlaGP perform similarly to other state-of-the-art approximate GP emulators?
+Choosing $M=10000$ is large enough to make comparisons to other scalable emulation methods, but not so large that we cannot make comparisons to SVDGP.
+In Section \ref{sec:Al_example} we will explore a more challenging application with $M=20000$.

+We generate 10 random datasets for each $M$, two of which are shown in \Cref{fig:ensemble_vis} for $M=100$.
+For now, we can ignore the black and blue curves shown in the figure, as they represent experimental data that will be used for calibration in \Cref{sec:unbiased_calibration,sec:biased_calibration}.